 But the possibility that the one who had killed Kalama might have come to the cave using the same means as Mladen and the late Ersatz was a relief to many.
-This was because it could mean that the one who killed Kalama might not be among them and because it could also mean that the killer might not be in the cavern any longer.
+This was because it possibly meant that the one who killed Kalama might not be among them and because it also possibly meant that the killer might have already absconded the cavern.

 Atienna herself entertained the idea but she had her reservations.